thakurtejveer/Scenario6/README.md

 Create the task in a scenario6 folder of your project.
 All files of the components should be inside the scenario6 folder.

+PS- data is flowing from parent(component1) to one of the siblins (i.e component3) only.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.